decred/dcrwallet/rpc/documentation/api.md

   - `TransactionDetails ticket`: The transaction details of a given ticket.

-  - `TransactionDetails spender`: The transaction details of the ticket's spender if applicable (otherwise emtpy).
+  - `TransactionDetails spender`: The transaction details of the ticket's spender if applicable (otherwise empty).

     The `TransactionDetails` message is used by other methods and is documented [here](#transactiondetails).